k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 - [TDM LU](#tdm-lu).
 - [TDM_LIBRARY LU](#tdm_library-lu).

 Note that the TDM Library must be imported to the Fabric project created for TDM.
+Downdload the [TDM library](TDM_LIBRARY_7_0_1.k2export).

 ## TDM Library - Shared Objects